 General Maryland law requires that all property be free from dangerous conditions that may harm others.
 But, often, local law provides some specifics when it comes to snow or ice.
+General Maryland law also provides that the violation of a statue may provide some evidence of negligence.

 The Baltimore County Code has a provision that requires “within 24 hours after the fall of any snow, each person or public institution occupying or using a residential, commercial, or industrial building ….. shall remove and clear away, or cause to be removed and cleared away, the snow from the foot pavements fronting the respective houses, stores, shops, stables, houses of worship, lots occupied by any buildings, unoccupied buildings, and unoccupied lots that run along streets in the county.” [§ 18-3-107.
 REMOVAL OF SNOW AND ICE.]